The MBA Foundation Course (2 days)

 We have selected six essential modules (pending 12 CPD points) for you to gain a basic understanding and build a foundation for your career and personal growth:

-*there will be a networking dinner for delegates and course tutors on the 26th November at 7pm
+*there will be a networking dinner for delegates and course tutors on the 23rd September in the evening

 Leadership & managing change